apache/iceberg-rust/README.md

 - Talk to community directly
   at [Slack #rust channel](https://join.slack.com/t/apache-iceberg/shared_invite/zt-1zbov3k6e-KtJfoaxp97YfX6dPz1Bk7A).

+The Apache Iceberg community is built on the principles described in the [Apache Way](https://www.apache.org/theapacheway/index.html) and all who engage with the community are expected to be respectful, open, come with the best interests of the community in mind, and abide by the Apache Foundation [Code of Conduct](https://www.apache.org/foundation/policies/conduct.html).
 ## Users

 - [Databend](https://github.com/datafuselabs/databend/): An open-source cloud data warehouse that serves as a cost-effective alternative to Snowflake.